 Regardless of whether or not you are currently pregnant, part of the reason why getting tested is such an important part of being proactive about your health is because so many STDs are asymptomatic, meaning you can carry the infection and not know it or show signs.
 So, it’s easy to see how someone could become pregnant and not know that they have an STD.

-In addition to the consideration that a lot of STDs can be asymptomatic, sometimes STDs can go undetected in pregnancies because pregnant women assume that they do not have an infection, will be tested for STDs and/or that symptoms of possible infections will be clear to their doctors, but those assumptions are not always the case.
+Because STDs can be asymptomatic, these infections can go undetected in pregnancies.
+Pregnant women may assume that they do not have an infection, will be tested for STDs and/or those symptoms of possible infections will be clear to their doctors.
+Those assumptions are not always the case.
 Doctors will most likely screen for STDs at the first prenatal appointment, but it is unlikely that screenings will happen during subsequent visits.
-Just like any other visit to the OBGYN or doctor, as a patient, you can’t assume that your doctor will be able to spot the signs of an STD, even if they’re examining the areas likely to show symptoms of the infection.
+Just like any other visit to the OB-GYN doctor, you can’t assume that your doctor will be able to spot the signs of an STD, even if they’re examining the areas likely to show symptoms of the infection.

 If you’re pregnant, you should clarify with your doctor that you get screened for STDs at your first prenatal visit and be clear with them about which infections they’re testing you for.
 If possible, the best course of action is to get tested before you even become pregnant.

-After being tested before you become pregnant or at your initial prenatal appointment, the doctor is unlikely to perform a test for STDs again during the course of your pregnancy, so if you suspect that you’ve been exposed to an STD at any time after your initial visit, you’ll need to request you be tested again.
+After being tested before you become pregnant or at your initial prenatal appointment, the doctor is unlikely to perform a test for STDs again during the course of your pregnancy.
+If you suspect that you’ve been exposed to an STD at any time after your initial visit, you’ll need to request you be tested again.

 Effects of STDs and Pregnancy

 Most people think of STDs and STIs as infections that are spread through sexual contact, and while sexual activity does account for the majority of transmissions, there are other ways to pass STDs from one person to another–and that includes pregnancy.
-When it comes to STDs and pregnancy, in addition to passing infections from mother to child during pregnancy or delivery, many STDs can have adverse effects on pregnancies, some of which can be incredibly harmful to the baby.
+When it comes to STDs and pregnancy, infections can be passed from mother to child during pregnancy and vaginal delivery.
+Also STDs can have adverse effects during pregnancy, some of which can be harmful to the baby.